 A fresh blanket of snow covers the ground and the air is still and calm.
 You dream of leaving your footprints in the new-fallen snow as you climb the tallest mountains and scale the highest summits to never look back… but you don’t have any snowshoes.
-To avoid sinking up to your knees in the snow and hating winter forever, we will guide you through how to choose the right pair of snowshoes and tell you exactly why you’ll love them!
+To avoid sinking up to your knees in the snow and hating winter forever, we will guide you through how to choose your snowshoes and tell you exactly why you’ll love them.

 Which snowshoes are right for you?